 This Article proposes a new mechanism for enforcing structural constitutional provisions when Congress refuses to act: the citizen derivative suit, grounded in the inherent equitable jurisdiction of the federal courts.
 Citizens stand in relation to the United States as shareholders stand in relation to a corporation.
 When executive officers exceed the constitutional charter and internal governance fails, citizens may bring a derivative action in equity on behalf of the United States — using the same equitable principles courts have applied to enforce constitutive charters since 1843.
 The Article includes a model verified complaint applying the theory to the current war powers crisis.

-Coming Soon on SSRNClifford Schomburg is an independent legal researcher focused on constitutional enforcement mechanisms, equitable jurisdiction, and the structural gap between constitutional rights and judicial remedies.
+Read on SSRNClifford Schomburg is an independent legal researcher focused on constitutional enforcement mechanisms, equitable jurisdiction, and the structural gap between constitutional rights and judicial remedies.
 His work draws on equity, corporate governance, and separation-of-powers doctrine to develop practical tools for constitutional litigation.

 He served six years in the United States Coast Guard, including assignments at Special Missions Training Center (Camp Lejeune), Sector Jacksonville, and Station Sand Key, where he participated in search and rescue, law enforcement operations, and tactical training.